Heather Raffo: Career

 Heather is also one of the six participating writers for the play The Middle East, In Pieces, a play which displays the current developments in the Middle East and addresses the conflicts in Lebanon, Israel and Iraq.

 Her other acting credits include, playing Sarah Woodruff in the world premiere of The French Lieutenant's Woman performed at the Fulton Opera House.
 The off-Broadway, Over the River and Through the Woods, the off Broadway/National Tour of Macbeth where she played Lady Macbeth, The Merry Wives of Windsor as Mistress Page and The Rivals all with The Acting Company.
 Regionally in theatre productions of the following, Othello, Romeo and Juliet, As You Like It, Macbeth, and The Comedy of Errors all with The Old Globe Theatre in San Diego.

+She has performed her plays at Off Broadway in New York, Off West-End in London, at the Kennedy Center, at the U.S.-Islamic World Forum and at dozens of large performance venues nationally as well as hundreds of universities across the country.
+They have been performed in nearly every regional theater market in the United States.
+(Just some of the most famous are: Playwrights Horizons in New York, Arena Stage, Shakespeare Theater, Kennedy Center, The Guthrie, Seattle Re, Berkley Rep, The Old Globe).
+9 Parts of Desire was the 5th most produced play across the country according to American Theater Magazine in one season.

+9 Parts of Desire has had international productions in Brazil, Greece, Hungary, Turkey, Iraq, Sweden, Malta, India, UK, Scotland, Canada.

+Noura has been performed in Cairo, Abu Dhabi and in major theaters cross the U.S., Playwrights Horizons Off Broadway, Shakespeare Theater in D.C., The Guthrie Theater in Minneapolis, The Old Globe in San Diego, Marin Theater in California and Detroit Public Theater.

 She has performed in the play In Darfur by Winter Miller at New Yorks Public Theatre, revealing the depth of the crisis in Darfur, Sudan.
 The play was made to raise awareness of the ongoing genocide in Darfur and help encourage activism.

 She wrote the libretto for Tobin Stokes' opera Fallujah, based on the Second Battle of Fallujah.

 Her play Noura opened at Playwrights Horizons on December 10, 2018.

+She also wrote Tomorrow Will Be Sunday: A New Theatrical Platform.

+Raffo also took part in the Seen Jeem podcast.
+She was interviewed by Pauline Homsi Vinson and explained her plays.